arm-university/PPT-branding-tool/README.md

   * Refactor.py: this script in charged of everything
   * TestTool.py: this is a file containing unittesting using the unnitest framework https://docs.python.org/3/library/unittest.html
   * Full documentation of these files can be found in the following link: http://marmor05.p.research.arm.com/edusuitehtmldoc/index.html
-* release folder: this folder should be used to store build version of the PPT tool like executables(.exe)
+* release folder: this folder should be used to store build version of the PowerPoint branding tool like executables(.exe)